Annual revenue in billions USD

 Loading revenue data...

-Pfizer is investing heavily in R&D, with a focus on oncology, vaccines, and internal medicine.
-The company has a robust pipeline of new drugs and is also leveraging AI to improve its drug discovery process.
-This commitment to innovation is a positive sign, but the success of these efforts remains uncertain.
-The innovative strength score is 6, reflecting a solid commitment to innovation with uncertain outcomes.
+Pfizer is actively investing in R&D, with a focus on oncology, vaccines, and internal medicine.
+The company has a robust pipeline with multiple Phase 3 readouts and regulatory milestones anticipated in 2025.
+The company is also leveraging AI to improve its drug discovery process, which could lead to more efficient and effective drug development.

 Pfizer Inc. discovers, develops, manufactures, markets, distributes, and sells biopharmaceutical products in the United States and internationally.
 The company offers medicines and vaccines in various therapeutic areas, including cardiovascular and migraine under the Eliquis, Nurtec ODT/Vydura, Zavzpret, and the Premarin family brands; infectious diseases with unmet medical needs under the Prevnar family, Abrysvo, Nimenrix, FSME/IMMUN-TicoVac, and Trumenba brands; and COVID-19 prevention and tre...